Guide

 How to Write a Capability Statement for Government Tenders

-Full worked examples for an electrician and a cleaning company.
-Adapt them for your own business.
+Fictional composite examples for an electrician and a cleaning company.
+Adapt the structure, but use your real business details.

 Section 01

-What a capability statement is and why agencies expect one
+What a capability statement is and why buyers ask for one

 A capability statement is a short document, usually 2 to 4 pages, that summarises who you are, what you do, and why an agency should trust you with their work.
 Think of it as your business resume.

 Agencies use it to quickly assess whether your business has the experience, qualifications, and capacity to deliver the work.
-An evaluator reviewing 30 submissions needs to filter fast.
-Your capability statement is how they decide whether to read the rest of your application closely.
+An evaluator reviewing many submissions may need to filter fast.
+Your capability statement helps them decide whether your business looks relevant and credible.

-You will use the same base document across multiple tenders, tweaking it slightly each time to match what the specific tender is asking for.
+You can use the same base document across multiple tenders, tweaking it each time to match what the specific tender is asking for.

 Section 02